 Remember: even in an off-leash area you have a responsibility to keep your dog under control at all times.

-The project is scheduled for completion by November.
-Once completed, dog owners can bring their pets to the off-leash area where they can run and play, safe from traffic and other animals.
+Dog owners can bring their pets to the off-leash area where they can run and play, safe from traffic and other animals.

 - Installation of irrigation - to improve the turf areas during hot weather